-The adrenal gland makes a number of different hormones.
-There are 2 layers to this gland that make this gland pack a serious punch to how your body looks, feels and responds to the environment.
+The adrenal gland makes several different hormones.
+There are 2 layers to this gland that make this gland pack a serious punch to how your body looks, feels, and responds to the environment.
 These 2 layers are the cortex (outside) and medulla (inside).

 - Mineralocorticoids (e.g. aldosterone)